AndyButland/UmbracoMapper/ReadMe.md

 **SourceChildProperty** (string) - Used in conjunction with SourcePropertiesForConcatenation to define the separating string between the concatenated items.

+**MapIfPropertyMatches** (KeyValuePair<string, string>) - if provided, mapping is only carried out if the property provided in the key contains the value provided in the value.

 ### BaseNodeViewModel

 Class representing an Umbraco node that can be used as the basis of any page view models in the client product.